| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 by default.
 If you wish to use a basic regular expression, precede

-it with the :basic flag.
+it with the :basic

-| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |
+[ << ] | [ < ] | [ Up ] | [ > ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

-An action list is a list of action commands, which control processing of an outgoing messages.
+An action list is a list of action commands, which control processing of messages.
 All action command names are case insensitive, so you can use for instance: ‘add’ or ‘ADD’ or ‘AdD’, and so on.

-| 5.6.1 Stop Action | Stopping the Processing | |
+5.6.1 Stop Action | Stopping Processing | |

-| 5.6.2 Call Action | Invoking Another Section | |
+5.6.2 Call Action | Invoking Another Section | |

-| 5.6.3 Adding Headers or Text | How to add a new header or body line(s). | |
+5.6.3 Adding Headers or Text | How to add a new header or body line(s). | |

-| 5.6.4 Removing Headers | How to remove a message header line(s). | |
+5.6.4 Removing Headers | How to remove a message header line(s). | |

-| 5.6.5 Modifying Messages | How to modify a message contents on-the-fly. | |
+5.6.5 Modifying Messages | How to modify a message contents on-the-fly. | |

-| 5.6.6 Inserting Files | How to append text files to an outgoing message. | |
+5.6.7 Inserting Files | How to append text files to an outgoing message. | |

-| 5.6.7 Mail Encryption | How to encrypt a message on-the-fly. | |
+5.6.8 Mail Encryption | How to encrypt a message on-the-fly. | |

-| 5.6.8 Using an External Processor | How to process a message body using an external tool. | |
+5.6.9 Using an External Processor | How to process a message body using an external tool. | |

-| 5.6.9 Quick Example | A quick example of using an action list. |
+5.6.10 Quick Example | A quick example of using an action list. |

-| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |
+[ << ] | [ < ] | [ Up ] | [ > ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

-The stop command stops immediately the processing of the
+command stops processing of the

-section.
-It may be used in the main RULE section as well as
+section immediately.
+It can be used in the main RULE

 in any user-defined section.
 For example:

-if not header[Content-Type] "text/plain; .*" stop; fi |
+if not header[Content-Type] "text/plain; .*" stop fi

-| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |
+[ << ] | [ < ] | [ Up ] | [ > ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

-The call command allows to invoke a user-defined section much
+command invokes a user-defined section much

 in the same manner as a subroutine in a programming language.
 The